ansonhe97/Grove-Starter-Kit/README.md

 rotaryValue = analogRead(rotaryPin);
 ```

+**Description:** Reads the value from the specified analog pin.
+Arduino boards contain a multichannel, 10-bit analog to digital converter.
+This means that it will map input voltages between 0 and the operating voltage(5V or 3.3V) into integer values between 0 and 1023.
+On an Arduino UNO, for example, this yields a resolution between readings of: 5 volts / 1024 units or, 0.0049 volts (4.9 mV) per unit.

+**Syntax:** analogRead(pin)

+**Parameters:** pin: the name of the analog input pin to read from (A0 to A5 on most boards).

+**Returns:** The analog reading on the pin.
+Although it is limited to the resolution of the analog to digital converter (0-1023 for 10 bits or 0-4095 for 12 bits).
+Data type: `int`.

-This function is used to read the value of Analog  pins, the range of values is: 0 ~ 1023.
+This function is used to read the value of Analog pins(the rotary sensor position), the range of values is: 0 ~ 1023.

 ```cpp
 delay(rotaryValue);